n-greensweig/weekend-salary-calculator/README.md

 ## Part 5 - JavaScript

 - [ ] Declare global variables for each input value from the HTML form
-- [ ] Create a submitInfo() function to append table rows to the HTML table when the form is submitted, including a 'Delete' button for each employee that fires an onClick="deleteEmployee(e)" function
+- [ ] Create a submitInfo() function to append table rows (with class names matching hyphenated versions of their headings) to the HTML table when the form is submitted, including a 'Delete' button for each employee that fires an onClick="deleteEmployee(e)" function
-- [ ] Create a deleteEmployee(e) function that prompts the user to ask if they are sure that they want to delete firstName's data, then deletes the parent element(?) of the delete button that the user clicked
+- [ ] Create a deleteEmployee(e) function that prompts the user to ask if they are sure they want to delete firstName's data, then deletes the parent element(?) of the delete button that the user clicked
-- [ ] Within the
+- [ ] Query select HTML table data in the "annual-salary" class, and run a for loop(?) to add each of these numbers up and divide by 12, appending to the monthly-salary div when this calculation is complete
+- [ ] Edit the deleteEmployee(e) function to remove an employee's monthly salary from the monthly-salary total when an employee is deleted from the list